 - Vaulted ceilings.
 Ceilings were heightened to alleviate the heat and humidity that accumulated in the house throughout the day.

 Although southern architecture was extremely popular across the American South for decades, few true southern homes still stand today.
-As previously mentioned, it's estimated that approximately 20 percent of pre-war southern homes remain intact.
+As previously mentioned, it's estimated that fewer than 20 percent of pre-war southern homes remain intact.
 Additionally, southern architecture hasn't experienced a major resurgence, like Spanish Colonial or mid-century modern homes did in the 20th and 21st centuries.
 Although some homeowners may renovate and revive old southern homes, it's unlikely you'll find many new homes built in this style.

 It's rare to find a newer southern-style home, but there are several identifying characteristics you'll find in existing southern architecture throughout the American south.
 Some of these characteristics include: